Libritus is a semester-long class that explores modern worldviews through literature.

 What does it mean to view the world through a particular lens?
 How is ours developed?
 Libritus is a semester-long class that uses literature to explore some of the most common post-modern ideologies (think -isms) young adults will encounter out in the “real world.”

-We'll read some of the best works of the 20th and 21st centuries, engage in respectful dialogue, and learn how to best be a "light to the world" as the culture further spirals into a whirlwind of ever-new worldviews.
+We'll read some of the best works of the 20th century, engage in respectful dialogue, and learn how to best be a "light to the world" as the culture further spirals into a whirlwind of ever-new worldviews.

 Because of the intense themes in the assigned readings, this class is for mature 11th & 12th graders only.
 No exceptions.